Thursday, December 20, 2012

 Addison's Originals has the Pele: fries, cheese skirt, kahlua pork, sauce.

-El Matador does California Fries with home fried potatoes (versus French fries), Mexican rice, choice of meat, pico de gallo, cheese, and crema.
+El Matador does California Fries with home fried potatoes (because he doesn't have a fryer), Mexican rice, choice of meat, pico de gallo, cheese, and crema.

 photo by cowtowneats.com